-PIB (Projector Intelligence Board) Faceplate Connections:
+PIB Faceplate Connections

-10Base-T/100Base-TX Ethernet: Connects the projector to a network.

-GPIO: Connects the projector to external Input and output devices, such as the Christie ACT.
-See Section 3.3 Connecting Devices to the GPIO Port for GPIO pinouts.

-DVI-A / DVI-B: Connects the projector to non-cinema video and graphics sources.
-These are single-link ports for single-link cables and connectors.
-The connectors can be used together as a twin-link DVI port.

-HD-SDI A/HD-SDI-B: Connects the projector to high-definition cinema sources.
-The connectors can be used together to deliver Dual Link HD-SDI following the SMPTE 372M standard.

-SCCI: A Simple Contact Closure Interface (SCCI) port that uses a simple dry contact closure to turn the lamp on or off or to open or close the douser.
-See Section 3.2 Connecting Devices to the SCCI Port for SCCI pinouts.

-RS232 ICP: Connects a projector to a computer for direct DLP communication.

-RS232 PIB: Connects the projector to Christie accessories or third-party automation equipment.

-Marriage: Allows the projector to display encrypted content.
+- 10Base-T/100Base-TX Ethernet: Connects the cinema projector to a network. - GPIO: Connects the cinema projector to external input and output devices, such as the Christie ACT.
+See Section 3.3 Connect Devices to the GPIO Port for GPIO pinouts. - DVI-A / DVI-B: The connectors can be used together as a twin-link DVI port. - HD-SDI A/HD-SDI-B: Connects the cinema projector to high-definition cinema sources.
+The connectors can be used together to deliver Dual Link HD-SDI following the SMPTE 372M standard. - SCCI: A Simple Contact Closure Interface (SCCI) port that uses a simple dry contact closure to turn the lamp on or off or open or close the douser.
+See 3.2 Connect Devices to the SCCI Port for SCCI pinouts. - RS232 ICP: For direct DLP communication.
+Trained users required. - RS232 PIB: Connects the cinema projector to Christie accessories or third-party automation equipment. - Marriage: Allows the cinema projector to display encrypted content.

-Emergency Start: Starts the projector, turns the lamp on, and opens the douser when the Touch Panel Controller is unavailable or disconnected.
-Press and hold this button, to close the douser and turn the lamp off; the power remains on.

-Reset: Resets the projector electronics.
-If the projector is in standby mode, it returns to standby mode after the reset.
-If the projector is in any other state, the projector is on and the lamp is off following the reset.

-3D: Connects the projector to 3D products, such as MasterImage or Real D for polarizing and de-ghosting 3D content during projection.
+- Emergency Start: Starts the cinema projector, turns the lamp on, and opens the douser when the Touch Panel Controller is unavailable or disconnected.
+Press and hold this button, to close the douser and turn the lamp off; the power remains on. - Reset: Resets the cinema projector electronics.
+If the cinema projector is in standby mode, it returns to standby mode after the reset.
+If the cinema projector is in any other state, the cinema projector is on and the lamp is off following the reset. - 3D: Connects the cinema projector to 3D products, such as MasterImage or Real D for polarizing and deghosting 3D content during projection.